tsaarni/reloading-keystore/docs/implementation-description.md

 The different criteria considered by `NewSunX509` when selecting the most suitable certificate are:

 * When KeyManager is used by TLS server: pick key entry that matches the TLS SNI servername sent by the client.
 It also supports wildcard certificate matching.
+If match is not found the first certificate entry from `KeyStore` is returned as default certificate (see `DelegatingKeyStoreSpi` which sorts entries by alias).
 * When KeyManager is used by TLS client: pick key entry that matches the Distinguished Names of supported certificate authorities sent by the server.
 * Pick key entry that matches key usage and extended key usage for TLS server or TLS client.
 * Pick key entry that matches key type suitable for enabled cipher suites.